 Now perhaps that’s a stereotype, but it is what it is.
 We all know your Italian family makes the best sauce.
 And your Aunt Carmella makes the best eggplant and my Aunt Rita makes the best stuffed shells.
 I even take pride in saying no one beats Retro Rose’s Southern Fried Chicken anywhere and I’ll smack down anyone’s Southern biscuits.
 But, the most trouble is in the Italian food.
 My grandmother had issues with certain regions of Italy.
 Their sauce was inferior to her mothers, etc., and there were would be these funny stories about entire villages in Italy that only thought they could cook!

 I think we are born this way.
 Try to imagine the thoughts going round the room in that Italian Club pot luck.
 You better believe they were summing up each dish, all the while enjoying the food with gusto.
 I was drawn to the most humble dish in the room, because it was different and just delicious.

-I’ve written about that dish here.
+I’ve written about that dish here, which is still one of the all time most popular dishes.
 It’s simple.
 Olive oil.
 Onions.
 Ground Beef.
 Red Chile Pepper.
 A few herbs.

 Today, I made exciting changes.
 I added kale, and I added milk to the ground beef.
 Grass milk with grass fed beef.
 It’s a healthy dish, and it’s in keeping with my commitment to the primal blueprint, an offshoot of the paleo diet.